Image: Graduation project 'Samen dichten' | Roos Laan, Graphic Design 2014, Nominee Department Award

 Final qualifications for Graphic Design

 The final qualifications have been summarised in seven competencies.
 The KABK has established these competencies according to the national final qualifications for Graphic Design programmes.
-The competencies can be found at the end of this chapter.

 Graduates are awarded the Bachelor of Art (BA) degree, which qualifies them to enter postgraduate programmes in the Netherlands or abroad